danidiaz/really-small-backpack-example/lesson9-template-haskell/README.md

 Everything should work correctly.

-## Where thing go wrong: splice code from indefinite libraries
+## Where things go wrong: splice code from indefinite libraries

 Suppose that in `Intermediate.hs`, instead of using the splice code from `intermediate-th`, we used the splice code from `core`, which happens to be exactly identical: